NannyML/nannyml/docs/glossary.rst

         matrix.

     Butterfly dataset
-        A dataset used in :ref:`data-reconstruction-pca` to give an example where univariate drift statistics are insufficient in detecting complex data drifts in multidimensional data.
+        A dataset used in :ref:`how-multiv-drift` to give an example where univariate drift statistics are insufficient in detecting complex data drifts in multidimensional data.